-Wealth was personal strength, family, community, comfort and happiness.385
+Wealth was personal strength, family, community, comfort and happiness.
+385

-Like other neighbor tribes, the peoples of the CTUIR were devastated by epidemics once contact occurred386, and more than half of their people lost387.
-Prior to that time, however, evidence suggests that the peoples of the CTUIR lived in a manner that was fully consistent with the hierarchical requirements for a satisfactory life identified by Maslow and cited by Bachtold388.
-This "fully functional" baseline condition is diagrammed in Figure 10.
+Like other neighbor tribes, the peoples of the CTUIR were devastated by epidemics once contact occurred occurred, and more than half of their people lost Prior to that time, however, evidence suggests that the peoples of the CTUIR lived in a manner that was fully consistent with the hierarchical requirements for a satisfactory life identified by Maslow and cited by Bachtold Relational States and Condition is diagrammed in Figure 10.

 385Confederated Tribes of the Umatilla Indian Reservation, 1996.
-The Comprehensive Plan. pp. 11-14.
+The Comprehensive Plan. pp. 11-14